DavidTunnell/bug-tracker-redux-node/README.md

 You can't directly modify the store because redux is built on functional programming principals.
 To update the store use reducer functions.
 It takes the store as an argument and returns the updated store.
 Reducers (Pure Functions) also take an action to know what in the store that should be updated.
 It's an object that describes what happened aka events (login, logout, add to cart, etc.).
 Based on the action passed in the reducer will know what to update.

 Reducers typically are broken up by the fields that are being made persistent in the store.
+They should contain the minimum information needed to update the state.
 The store is in charge of calling the reducer which computes the new state and returns it.

+### 4 Steps to Built Redux App

+1. Design the Store - decide what needs to be kept there
+2. Define the Actions - what are the actions a user can perform in the app
+3. Create Reducers - Create one or more reducers that take an action and return the updated state

 ## Functional Programming Notes